Installing The End Of Privacy

 Where do all these bits and pieces of private information go?
 Bulk data.
 That’s what big corporates are interested in.
 Millions of bytes put together form a larger picture that can offer the outline of what a ‘customer trend’ may look like.
 And so an app not only caters to a basic micro need, meeting the user’s expectations, but also acts as a sieve through which is filtered personal and often sensitive information that gets aggregated as big data and goes into analysing consumer behaviour.

 Of course, it’s all laid out as if it’s meant to indulge us.
-Raju Venapale, owner of the Way2online franchise, which has apps like Way2Sms that boasts about 10 million downloads, says access to personal information helps in analysing consumer needs and consequently personalising services.
+Raju Vanapala, owner of Way2online which has apps like way2sms that boasts about 10 million downloads, says access to personal information helps in analysing consumer needs and consequently personalising services.
 Generally, apps do not care about your personal texts, he says.
 What matters to them is which other services you are using and whether that information can help in the growth of the app concerned.

 Once you have installed an application and said yes to app permissions, you virtually lose all right over the information stored in your mobile phone.